Privacy statement for the processing of personal data in the context of the Ombudsman’s handling of complaints and inquiries

-Where a complaint is sent to an EU institution in relation to an inquiry, the personal data normally remains visible in the documents sent to the institution.
+Where a complaint is sent to an EU institution in relation to an inquiry, the personal data normally remains visible in the documents.
 This is also the case when the complainant has asked for confidential treatment of his/her complaint.
 Such confidentiality does not apply to inquiry related communication between the Ombudsman and the institution, the latter having a right to be fully informed of all the information related to the accusations of which it is the object.
 However, prior to the sending of the complaint and its possible related documentation, the Ombudsman’s inquiries officer will nevertheless carry out a check to verify whether the transfer of the documents would entail a manifestly unnecessary transfer of personal data.
-The non-sending of data/documents as here described is duly recorded in the case note drawn up for the opening of the inquiry.
+The redaction of the excessive personal data, as here described,is duly recorded in the case note drawn up for the opening of the inquiry.
 If a complaint contains excessive personal data, the excessive personal data will be deleted.

 If the Ombudsman cannot handle or accept the complaint, s/he may also transfer the complaint to another relevant EU institution or body that may be better placed to deal with the issue raised by the complainant.
-Examples are the European Commission in relation to complaints about possible infringement of EU law, the European Parliament in relation to political issues, the European Anti-Fraud Office in relation to fraud issues, and the European Data Protection Supervisor (cf. 2007 Memorandum of Understanding).
+Examples are the European Commission in relation to complaints about possible infringement of EU law, the European Parliament in relation to political issues, the European Anti-Fraud Office in relation to fraud issues, and the European Data Protection Supervisor.

-The Ombudsman frequently sends documents for translation to the European Parliament’s translation services or to the Translation Centre for the Bodies of the European Union when translations of documents need to be made.
-Such documents will sometimes contain personal data.
+The Ombudsman may send documents for translation to the European Parliament’s translation services or to the Translation Centre for the Bodies of the European Union when translations of documents need to be made.
+Such documents may sometimes contain personal data.
 The translators work under confidentiality obligations put in place by the above-mentioned EU bodies.